naturalis/naturalis-galaxy-tutorials/README.md

 ### Step 5:
 Trim reads to same length.
 The majority of reads, and the largest peak can be found at a length of 359.
-Everything beyond that length can be cut back to 359 from the 3’-end, this way you retain relevant informaion, but still achieve a smaller length distribution.
+Everything beyond that length can be cut back to 359 from the 3’-end, this way you retain relevant information, but still achieve a smaller length distribution.
 Anything below a length of 300 can be discarded.
 ![Sequence length distribution](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/LengthTrimmingFull.PNG)
 * Select the "CuAdapt Sequence Trimmer" tool under "**Processing Tools**".
 * Select "Zip file" under "**FastQ or zip?**"